Triangulated categories with a single compact generator and two Brown representability theorems: Introduction

 To show that this abstraction can be useful we will prove representability theorems.
 To state them we begin with

 \dfn{D37.105} Let $R$ be a commutative ring, let $\ct$ be an $R$--linear triangulated category and let $\cb\subset\ct$ be a full, replete subcategory with $\T\cb=\cb$.
-A \emph{$\cb$--cohomological functor} is an $R$--linear functor $H:\cb\op\la\Mod R$ which takes triangles to long exact sequences.
-This means that, if we have a triangle $x\la y\la z\la\T x$ with all three of $x,y,z$ belonging to $\cb$, then $H$ takes it to a long exact sequence in $\Mod R$.
+A \emph{$\cb$--homological functor} is an $R$--linear functor $H:\cb\la\Mod R$ which takes triangles to long exact sequences.
+Dually, a \emph{$\cb$--cohomological functor} is an $R$--linear functor $\wt H:\cb\op\la\Mod R$ which takes triangles to long exact sequences.
+This means that, if we have a triangle $x\la y\la z\la\T x$ with all three of $x,y,z$ belonging to $\cb$, then $H$ (respectively $\wt H$) takes it to a long exact sequence in $\Mod R$.